pontem-network/aptos-core/ecosystem/sf-indexer/firehose-stream/README.md

 ### Connect to Firehose

-To test with firehose, we need to build aptos-node
+To test with firehose, we need to build pont-node

 ```
-cd ../aptos-node
+cd ../pont-node
 cargo install --path .
 ```

-If necessary, set path to aptos-node
+If necessary, set path to pont-node

 ```
-export PATH={path to directory containing aptos-core repo}:$PATH
+export PATH={path to directory containing pont-core repo}:$PATH
 ```

-Then follow instructions in https://github.com/streamingfast/firehose-aptos
+Then follow instructions in https://github.com/streamingfast/firehose-pont